Ingentive-Limited/AILearningPath/GETTING_STARTED.md

 ### 3. Follow the Starter Prompts
 Each scenario includes:
-- **`starter-prompts.md`** - Exact prompts to use with KiloCode
+- **`starter-prompts.md`** - Exact prompts to use with your AI coding assistant
 - **`expected-structure.md`** - What your final project should look like
 - **Additional helpers** - Sample requests, checklists, and templates

-### 4. Use KiloCode
+### 4. Use Your AI Coding Assistant
-1. Open your IDE with KiloCode extension
+1. Open your IDE with your AI coding assistant (KiloCode, Cursor, Windsurf, etc.)
 2. Copy the first prompt from `starter-prompts.md`
-3. Paste it into KiloCode
+3. Paste it into your AI assistant
 4. Follow the step-by-step instructions

 ## What You'll Learn